zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 take the inner part and bring it to the exterior.
 T hat’s “to turn out,” in this case, “your pockets.”

 My mother used to tell me before I gave her my dirt y clothes to wash to turn out the pockets.
-In other words, take my hand and put i t inside of the pocket and pull it out.
+In other words, take my hand and put it inside of the pocket and pull it out.
 She, of course, didn’t want any paper or co ins in there when she put it into the clothes washer.
 And you can imagine, with a fam ily of 13, we had a lot of clothes to wash.

 Anyway, Serge doesn’t want to panic.
 “To panic” (pa nic) means to get very worried and perhaps fearful about something.
 Usuall y this happens quite suddenly, and it causes you often not to think very  clearly or very logically.
 Nina says, “I know it’s gone.
 I know it!
 Flag down the p olice,” she says.
 “To flag down” someone is to get someone’s attention, usually by r aising your arm and moving it back and forth, moving your hand back and forth, so  that you get the attention of someone.
 We usually use this two-word phrasal verb when talking about getting the attention of a police officer or perhaps a taxi  driver.